PeptidesMasters

 How Peptide Research Works

 In vitro studiestest compounds on cells in a dish.
-They can show whether a compound interacts with a cell receptor or produces a cellular response.
-They can't tell us what happens in a living body — absorption, metabolism, distribution, and dozens of variables all change everything.
+They can show cellular interactions but can't tell us what happens in a living body.

-Animal studies (in vivo)test compounds in living animals — usually rodents.
-They're far more informative than cell studies but still have significant translational limitations.
-Many compounds that dramatically extend mouse lifespan have failed in humans.
+Animal studies (in vivo) test compounds in living animals — usually rodents.
+Far more informative than cell studies but still have significant translational limitations.

 The Evidence Hierarchy